oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 ## Debugging

-Due to this setup of the [GradleInspector], the [OrtModelBuilder] can actually be debugged.
-To do so, create a run configuration in IntelliJ IDEA that runs `ort analyze` and sets the *VM options* to `-Dorg.gradle.debug=true`.
-Also, create another *Remote JVM Debug* run configuration with default settings.
-Now, when debugging the first run configuration, it will block execution of the Gradle plugin until the remote debugger is attached by debugging the second run configuration, and any breakpoints in the [OrtModelBuilder] will be hit.
+Due to the implementation of the [GradleInspector], the [OrtModelBuilder] can actually be debugged.
+To do so, create the following run configuration in IntelliJ IDEA:

+1. A *Kotlin* configuration that runs `ort analyze` and sets the *VM options* to `-Dorg.gradle.debug=true`.
+2. A *Remote JVM Debug* configuration with default settings.

+Now, when debugging the first run configuration, wait until the ORT analyzer reaches the point of resolving Gradle dependencies.
+Execution of the Gradle plugin will be blocked until the remote debugger is attached by debugging the second run configuration, and any breakpoints in the [OrtModelBuilder] will be hit.

 [GradleInspector]: ./src/main/kotlin/GradleInspector.kt